acarter881/tinder_likes_data/README.md

 2. November 27th, 2021 - Added functionality to `like_data.py` for downloading the profile picture (i.e., the main picture) from each profile from **Likes Sent**.
 3. November 30th, 2021 - Added `pics_and_vids.py`, a script that downloads all pictures and videos from each profile from **Likes Sent**.*
 4. December 2nd, 2021 - Added `card_data.py`, a script that downloads profile card data from **Likes Sent**.
+5. December 4th, 2021 - Added `tinder_analysis.py`, a script that provides basic statistics and a word cloud from the Excel workbook from `card_data.py`.

 *\*Note: The script will only download the h264 compressed videos.
 There may be a way to get around this, but the gist of it is that non-h264 compressed videos can be the profile picture, within a profile card, and can show up in the HTML of another profile card.
 Currently, I'm not working on a fix for this edge case.*